Software Engineering: A Modern Approach

 2.4.1 Roles

-A Scrum team is composed of a Product Owner, a Scrum Master, and between three and nine developers.
+A Scrum team is composed of a Product Owner, a Scrum Master, and

 The Product Owner (PO) is equivalent to the